 6) Be good to your body.
 Eat well.
 Don’t tattoo areas you wouldn’t tan.
 Legs are OK.

 8) Listen.
 Listening isn’t sitting there looking like you’re interested.
 So many people do this because looking someone in the eye without saying anything is hard.
 Stop wondering what your listening face looks like or how many times to nod your head at a point well made.
 Stop waiting for your turn to talk, start hearing what the other person is saying, how it makes them feel, what it says about them and how they approach the world.
 Want to learn, even if you don’t feel like it.
 Don’t worry, you’ll have your chance on the mic, but give people the courtesy of your genuine attention first.
-Do that and they’ll repay you the gift of truly listening to what you have to say.
+Do that and they’ll repay you with the gift of truly listening to what you have to say.

 10) Make mischief.